backstage/backstage/docs/tooling/cli/03-commands.md

   --successCache            Enable success caching, which skips running tests for unchanged packages that were successful in the previous run
-  --successCacheDir <path>  Set the success cache location, (default: node_modules/.cache/backstage-cli) --fix                     Attempt to automatically fix violations
+  --successCacheDir <path>  Set the success cache location, (default: node_modules/.cache/backstage-cli) --fix                     Attempt to automatically fix violations --quiet                   Report errors only.
+Rules marked as warnings are not logged out, unless max-warnings threshold is reached.
 ```

 ## repo test